ShengyaoQian/wlux_test_server/readme.md

+##Server status
+The http://staff.washington.edu/rbwatson server has been updated to this repo as  of 1/26/2013 @ 14:39.

+The wlux_test_server code runs on http://staff.washington.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
+I'll make sure that what is in the master repo is also on the server.

+To run the demo, go to http://staff.washington.edu/rbwatson/start.php

+##Release notes
-When ready for production, the javascript needs to be compiled / minified so that it will download and run faster on client sites.
+**THIS BUILD IS NOT READY FOR RELEASE -- IT IS FOR TESTING/DEMO ONLY ** When ready for production, the javascript needs to be compiled / minified so that it will download and run faster on client sites.
 This can be done using the google closure compiler (compiler.jar), via the following command: